houseabsolute/precious/docs/invocation-examples.md

 some-linter subpkg/subpkg.go
 ```

-Since the root directory is not included in the `sub-roots`, the command is
+Since the root directory is not included in the `sub_roots`, the command is
 not run for files in the project root.

+---

 - **Runs once per file**
 - **Working directory is each sub-root in turn**